 Tensorflow is a commonly used deep learning library, which is built by the Google brain team that was working on Artificial Intelligence.
-It was developed as so it can be used on multiple CPUs, GPUs and also can run on mobile devices and supports different wrapper classes like python, C++ or Java and Tensors which are objects that describe the linear relation between vectors, scalars, and other tensors.
+It was developed as it can be used on multiple CPUs, GPUs, and can run on mobile devices and supports different wrapper classes like python, C++ or Java and Tensors, which describe the linear relation between vectors, scalars, and other tensors.

 - Tensorflow Servables

 - Tensorflow Loaders

 - Tensorflow Core

 1. Tensorflow Servables

 - Tensorflow Servables are common objects that are mainly used to perform computation.
 The size of the TensorFlow servable is very flexible.
 Servables are central uncompleted units in TensorFlow serving.